Soho: Gentrification

 Building progressed rapidly in the late 17th century, with large properties such as Monmouth House (built for James Scott, 1st Duke of Monmouth, Charles II's eldest illegitimate son), Leicester House, Fauconberg House, Carlisle House and Newport House.

-Soho Square was first laid out in the 1680s on the former Soho Fields.
-First built the first houses around the square, and by 1691, 41 had been completed.
+Soho Square was first laid out in the 1680s on the former Soho Fields; by 1691, 41 houses had been completed there.
 It was originally called King Square in honour of Charles II, and a statue of him was based in the centre.
-Several upper-class families moved into the area, including those of Richard Graham, 1st Viscount Preston and Edward Howard, 2nd Earl of Carlisle.
+Several upper-class families moved into the area, including those of Richard Graham, 1st Viscount Preston, and Edward Howard, 2nd Earl of Carlisle.
 The square had become known as Soho Square by 1720, at which point it had fashionable houses on all sides.
 Only No 10 and No 15 from this period have survived into the 21st century.

 Though the Earls of Leicester and Portland had intended Soho to be an upper-class estate comparable to Bloomsbury, Marylebone and Mayfair, it never developed as such.
 Immigrants began to settle in the area from around 1680 onwards, particularly French Huguenots after 1688.
 The area became known as London's French quarter.
-The French church in Soho Square was founded by Huguenots and opened on 25 March 1893, with a coloured brick and terracotta façade designed by Aston Webb.
+The French church in Soho Square was founded by Huguenots and opened on 25 March 1893, with a façade of terracotta and coloured brick designed by Aston Webb.

 Cholera outbreak

-A significant event in the history of epidemiology and public health was Dr. John Snow's study of an 1854 outbreak of cholera in Soho.
+A significant event in the history of epidemiology and public health was John Snow's study of an 1854 outbreak of cholera in Soho.
 He identified the cause of the outbreak as water from the public pump at the junction of Broad Street (now Broadwick Street) and Cambridge Street (now Lexington Street), close to the rear wall of what is today the John Snow public house.

 Snow mapped the addresses of the sick and noted that they were mostly people whose nearest access to water was the Broad Street pump.
 He persuaded the authorities to remove the handle of the pump, thus preventing any more of the infected water from being collected.
 The spring below the pump was later found to have been contaminated with sewage.
 This is an early example of epidemiology, public health medicine and the application of science—the germ theory of disease—in a real-life crisis.
 Science writer Steven Johnson has written about the changes related to the cholera outbreak, and notes that almost every building on the street that existed in 1854 has since been replaced.
 A replica of the pump, with a memorial plaque and without a handle (to signify Snow's action to halt the outbreak) was erected in 1992 near the location of the original.